 10) Does homeschooling cost a lot of money?

-That’s a little tricky to answer, because homeschool can cost alot if you choose expensive curriculum or online homeschool options.
-On the other hand, there are alot of homeschoolers who homeschool for free.
-Again, the resources that are available on the internet and from our local library are amazing and will produce a high quality high school education.
+That’s a little tricky to answer because homeschool can cost a lot if you choose an expensive curriculum or online homeschool options.
+On the other hand, there are a lot of homeschoolers who homeschool for free.
+Again, the resources that are available on the internet and from our local library are amazing and will produce a high-quality high school education.
 Check out our LHSHS curriculum directory to get started.
-The directory contains a mix of both free and fee based courses.
+The directory contains a mix of both free and fee-based courses.

 Jamie Gaddy, B.S., M.Ed., Ed.D. has been a college education professor for over 17 years.
 Education has been an integral part of her life in both the classroom and as a principal.
 Six children later found her dissatisfied with traditional schooling and homeschooling became the better fit.
 She is also a pastor’s wife, remote project manager, and entrepreneur who now homeschools four of her six children (ages 11-17) in southern Georgia.
 Jamie loves to share about her homeschool experience and help other homeschoolers find success.
 Connect with her at [email protected]